 Most commonly, your options are PPTP (point to point tunneling protocol), L2TP/IPSec (layer 2 tunneling protocol) and OpenVPN.

 It's absolutely worth using OpenVPN, however.
-PPTP has essentially been cracked – it uses weak 128-bit encryption and the initial connection and authentication process can be intercepted and cracked.
+PPTP has essentially been cracked – it uses weak 128-bit encryption, and the initial connection and authentication process can be intercepted and the data decrypted and compromised.
 On the upside, it's actually the fastest of the protocols because it has lowest encryption overhead.

 L2TP is more secure.
 But it also adds a lot of overhead, and is the slowest of the protocols.